mbecker20/komodo/docsite/docs/connecting-servers/setup-periphery.md

 # Setup Monitor Periphery

-The easiest way to setup periphery is to use the setup script:
+The easiest way to setup periphery is to use the setup script (as root user):

 ```sh
 curl -sSL https://raw.githubusercontent.com/mbecker20/monitor/main/scripts/setup-periphery.py | python3